-Positive LGBT Portrayals in Film
+Positive LGBTQ Portrayals in Film

 Film has a universal quality that can help viewers to separate from their immediate environment and be transported into the storyline, both for entertainment and educational purposes.
-In terms of stories involving a strong LGBT perspective, the following films are exceptionally insightful:
+In terms of stories involving a strong LGBTQ perspective, the following films are exceptionally insightful:

 - A Single Man (2009)